aarsonline/aarsonline.github.io/class1/cys/README.md

 ## Clinical significance

-Biallelic recessive variants in the human gene CARS2 encoding the mitochondrial CysRS cause a phenotype of epileptic encephalopathy (firstly descrived in Hallmann et al., 2014).
+Biallelic recessive variants (homozygous and compound heterozygous) in the human gene CARS2 encoding the mitochondrial CysRS cause a phenotype of epileptic encephalopathy (firstly descrived in Hallmann et al., 2014).
+The exhaustive list of the disease-related variants (including location on the sequence and structure, the conservation of the affected residues, abd the related references) can be found [here](http://misynpat.org/misynpat/PageMaker.rvt?name=CARS2).
+Mutations have been mapped to all domains of the mt-CysRS.